AlrightErin27/AlrightErin27.github.io/README.md

 Once start has been pushed, a timer will begin in the bottom right corner of the screen and you have control of Q-tip.
 He only jumps, and that can be done by pressing the space-bar.</p>
 The background image will stay fixed, yet small objects bushes and fences start panning towards you creating the illusion that you are running forwards.
 You must clear the objects for 1 minute to make it to the end and win the game.</p>
 <p>If you win, there will be a pillow for you to lay your fluffy little lamb head down to sleep.
 If you don't make it over an object and lose a screen will pop up over your game that complains you you've lost and has an image of tired eyes.
 The loser screen also offers you a reset button.</p>
-<p>An additional event I'd like to add to the game, if I have time, is to "catch some Z's."
-Meaning, little z's [img]https://i.imgur.com/gu4zStt.png[/img]will float just in reach as you jump.
-If you get one it knocks 10 seconds off your time.</p>
 <p><center>----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------</center></p>
 ## Link: